neondatabase/neon/docs/rfcs/033-timeline-archive.md

       "last_gc_lsn": ...  # equal to last_record_lsn if this branch has no history (i.e. a snapshot)
       "logical_size": ...  # The size at last_record_lsn
       "physical_size" ...
+      "parent": Option<{
+        "timeline_id"...
-      "depends_on": <timeline_id>  # If this branch depends on layers in its parent, identify it here }
+        "lsn"... # Branch point LSN on the parent "requires_data": bool # True if this branch depends on layers in its parent, identify it here

+      }>
+    }
   ]
 }